 The main data structure used by a network device driver is a structure of the struct net\device type.
-The most important fields of this structure are: the mtu - it specifies the maximum size of a packet that can be transmitted by the device, the flags - it specifies the state of the device, the dev\addr - points to the MAC address, the promiscuity - it is a counter that stores the number of requests to set the device in a promiscuous mode and the ip ptr - it points to the part of packet buffer that stores IPv4 specific data, the rx\handler - points to a receiver interrupt handler, the netdev ops - points to a structure of pointers to functions performing such operations as sending a packet.
+The most important fields of this structure are: the mtu - it specifies the maximum size of a packet that can be transmitted by the device, the flags - it specifies the state of the device, the dev\addr - points to the MAC address, the promiscuity - it is a counter that stores the number of requests to set the device in a promiscuous mode and the ip\ptr - it points to the part of packet buffer that stores IPv4 specific data, the rx\handler - points to a structure of pointers to functions performing such operations as sending a packet.